Ready to save? Here are the best deals of Prime Day 2022

 Instant Pot Vortex Air Fryer: 33% off

-Healthy, oil-free cooking is simple with this Instant Pot Air Fryer four preset programs, including air fry, broil, bake and reheat.
+Healthy, oil-free cooking is simple with this Instant Pot Air Fryer’s four preset programs: air fry, broil, bake and reheat.
 Whether you’re upgrading or getting your first air fryer, it’s a worthwhile investment.
-SHOP NOW

 Samsung Q80A 55-Inch 4K TV: $400 off